ejtaal/mr/README.rst

 All of these projects can also be downloaded to your hard disk or smart phone's sd card, for fast offline usage.
-Read below for more information on how to use this website, how to downloading and install it and other background information.
+Read below for more information on how to use this website, where to download it and other background information.

 ..